OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md

 :::warning
 **Breaking Change in Version 5**

 Tasks in version 5 of the Octopus extension now assert [demands](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands) for agent capabilities.
-These tasks now require that self-hosted agents expose the user-defined capability, `octo` along with the version of the Octopus CLI installed on the agent (i.e. `8.0.1`).
+These tasks now require that self-hosted agents expose the user-defined capability `octo` along with the version of the Octopus CLI installed on the agent (i.e. `8.0.1`).
 :::

 These task demands were introduced and mandated in version 5 to ensure the availability of the Octopus CLI.